-Between frazzled expats trying to balance work and the stresses of life in a tropical country and visitors looking to cram an impossibly long list of must sees, Ho Chi Minh City, Vietnam is not exactly known as a restful destination.
-Situated on the famous Dong Khoi street and just a short walk to the Ben Thanh Market and stunning Reunification Palace, The Sheraton Saigon Hotel & Towers is a perfect place to chill, do business and get away from this vibrant city when searching for a rest bite.
+Between frazzled expats trying to balance work and the stresses of life in a tropical country and visitors looking to cram an impossibly long list of must-sees, Ho Chi Minh City, Vietnam is not exactly known as a restful destination.
+Situated on the famous Dong Khoi street and just a short walk to the Ben Thanh Market and stunning Reunification Palace, The Sheraton Saigon Hotel & Towers is a perfect place to chill, do business and get away from this vibrant city when searching for some respite.

 The Sheraton Saigon Hotel & Towers reception area is very vibrant in colour and also inviting.
 It’s large in size and a perfect place to also entertain outside guests.
 I had access to the business lounge on the 5th floor, so that is where I checked in, greeted by friendly staff and in a very quiet atmosphere.